From Podman to Kubernetes: A Practical Integration Guide

 Follow the official Minikube installation instructions and run:

-This will download a binary file named minikube-linux-amd64
+This will download a binary file named minikube-linux-amd64 into your current

 directory.
 Use the following command to move this file to one of the directories

-specified in your $PATH
+specified in your $PATH:

-This will enable you to run the minikube
+This will enable you to run the minikube command from anywhere in your

 terminal.

-command doesn't move, but only copies the
+Since the install command doesn't move, but only copies the

-directory, you can go ahead
+minikube-linux-amd64 file to the /usr/local/bin directory, you can go ahead

 and remove the redundant copy by issuing:

-has been installed successfully, run:
+To confirm that minikube has been installed successfully, run:

 You should see a similar output: